brandkap/brandkap.github.io/work/connect-our-kids.md

       icon-left.html
       src="/assets/images/icons/thumb.png"
       title="Social worker feedback"
       caption="App reviews can provide useful insight into how the tools are being used.
 Are they providing value/making social worker’s jobs easier?
 Is there room for improvement in terms of functionality?
-Of course, we would want to see all positive reviews, but the negative reviews will reveal pain points that users are having and allow for improvement of the app."
+Of course, we would want to see all positive reviews, but the negative reviews will reveal pain points that users are having and allow for the improvement of the app."
     %}
   </div>
 </div>

 ## Future directions

-Moving forward and thinking about ConnectOurKids as a whole I think a good direction would be to update the website to same level of design consistency as the app.
+Moving forward and thinking about ConnectOurKids as a whole I think a good direction would be to update the website to the same level of design consistency as the app.
 The issues found regarding color schemes, typography, reusable components, and interactions on the website were left untouched on the website.

 Updating the desktop tools will create a more consistent experience between desktop and mobile which would hopefully translate into an easier workflow for social workers.